stolos/docs.stolos.io/_cli/projects-create.md

   Create a new Stolos project

 Options:
+  --public-url TEXT               The public URL of your project, defaults to
+                                  random hex
+  --subdomains / --no-subdomains  If this project should use subdomains for
-  --public-url TEXT  The public URL of your project, defaults to random hex --stolos-url TEXT  The URL of the Stolos server to use, if not the default --help             Show this message and exit.
+                                  services, defaults to false --stolos-url TEXT               The URL of the Stolos server to use, if not the default
+  --help                          Show this message and exit.
 ```

 ## Example